 Ultimately, the issue of technical debt keeps getting pushed back further and further because there are no resources specifically dedicated to it.
 By creating a team that solely manages tech debt, the issue will no longer be pushed back for “someone else” to deal with.

 - Unclear expectations

 Tech debt can accrue quickly without clear funding strategies, business strategies, or capability requirements.
-Expectations need to be explicit to ensure that initiatives are managed well with low tech debt accrual.
+Expectations need to be explicit to ensure that initiatives are managed well with low technical debt accrual.

 - Rigid software

 Highly customized software can quickly result in tech debt accumulation.
 Because coding is heavily tailored to your specific needs, it’s a lot of work to go back in and create workarounds for the future.
 Similarly, large blocks of code can be difficult to reuse or revise.

 When you don’t plan for flexibility in your software, it can make updates more time-consuming, more expensive, and all-around less convenient.

 - No plan for the backlog

 Recovering from accessive tech debt can be tough because you need to address new issues while also working through a backlog of updates that should have already been made.
 In order to work on these simultaneously, there needs to be some sort of prioritization strategy so that the most pressing needs are addressed first.
 Use a task-management tool to help keep your business on track and create accountability.